biancakhambatta/Bianca-Khambatta-Portfolio/README.md

   units absorb price shocks differently than studios and 1-beds?
 - Is there evidence of a K-shaped recovery post-COVID in Dubai's rental market, where luxury and budget segments diverged significantly?
-- How does Metro proximity and freehold designation influence rental premiums, and have those premiums shifted as infrastructure and policy evolved?
+- How do Metro proximity and freehold designation influence rental premiums, and have those premiums shifted as infrastructure and policy evolved?

 ---